24 Ways to Make Money From Fishing (August 2026)

 Getting Published:

-- Start with local/regional magazines
+- Start with local and regional magazines to build clips

-- Pitch unique story angles
+- Pitch unique angles rather than generic "how to fish" stories

-- Include quality photos
+- Include quality photos with submissions

-- Meet deadlines religiously
+- Meet deadlines religiously (editors remember reliability)

 17. Fishing App Development